254In61/ocp4-on-aws/README.md

 DESTROY CLUSTER
 ================
 - This destroys the cluster and leaves the VPC and Bastion intact
-- Destroying based on tag? ***
-- Run this from the Bastion

 - $ openshift-install destroy cluster --log-level debug